SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 2. Search for the design or click on *browse the collections*.

 3. In case of collections, you can search and view the various designs under each respective collection.
-Also, several other details such as references, attachements, & various other properties can be viewed.
+Also, several other details such as references, attachments, & various other properties can be viewed.

 4. In the case of designs, select the design for which you want to view the Information.
-Similar to collections, you can view the various details such as references, functional components, interactions, the collection to which this design belongs to, attachements and various other properties.
+Similar to collections, you can view the various details such as references, functional components, interactions, the collection to which this design belongs to, attachments and various other properties.

 ### 3.2 Downloading the Information